GINARTeam/docs/docs/Integration/IP_settings.md

 * Click **Save**

 ## Error
-* If your IP is not in white list, you can not access to the API
+* If your IP is not in whitelist, you can not access to the API
 ```
 {
     "message": "your current IP (113.161.84.237) is not whitelisted"